tytydraco/yessleep/out/I_had_a_career_as_a_professional_mourner_during_the_80s_The_last_assignment_I_ever_accepted_nearly_got_me_killed_Part_2.md

 I spun, grasped his family jewels, twisted them around their axis and pulled down, bringing Bassel to his knees.
 Once his head was within reach, I jabbed a thumb into his eye.
 Don’t think I blinded him, but he was certainly incapacitated at that point.

 Before long, I was sprinting out of the graveyard.
-I passed Horus on my way out, writhing against the two attendees who were pulling him by his wrists towards the hole his father was lying in.
+I passed Horus on my way out, writhing against the ground, two attendees dragging him by his wrists towards the hole his father was lying in.

 He saw me, and I’m glad I had the presence of mind to wave at him as I was dashing by, a massive smile plastered on my face.

 \------

 Of course, Jom didn’t *actually* rise from the dead.
-That popping sound *was* his shoulder joint, but it was because I knocked into it, not because he was moving it.
+That popping sound *was* his shoulder joint, but it made a noise because I accidentally knocked into it, not because he was moving it.

 But that gave me an idea.

-What I realized was that, in order for those psychos to believe that I wasn’t who I had said I was, I needed objective evidence that I was an imposter.
+What I realized was that in order for those psychos to believe that I wasn’t who I had said I was originally, I needed objective evidence that I was an imposter.
 From what I could gather, they were trying to use me to resurrect Jom.
 But, like any cult, the process had rules.

 *“Passionate love is the best conduit.”*